 Please e-mail me and tell me who you are, the outlet you represent, and the general topic and length of the proposed article, and your payment rates.

 Short fiction anthologies/collections: I am not currently accepting invitations to participate in, or requests to commission new stories for, anthologies or collections.
 If there is a specific previously-written story of mine you wish to include in your anthology or collection, feel free to contact me via e-mail with your request, noting the proposed publication, intended publication date and payment rate.

 Short fiction magazine commissions: On an extremely limited basis, I will entertain commission proposals for fiction from print or electronic magazines.
-Please note, however, I am not likely to entertain commissions where payment is not commensurate to my investment in time and effort.
+Please note, however, I am not likely to entertain commissions where payment is not commensurate to my investment in time and effort (please note my base rate above).
 Likewise, please be aware that if you approach me about writing a short story for your magazine or anthology, you are commissioning the work; except for my purposes, I don’t typically write short fiction unless the purchase has already been agreed to.
 For this reason, I don’t have any previously unsold short fiction lying around that I can sell to your magazine or anthology.